drmfinlay/sphinxwrapper/README.md

 python setup.py install
 ```

+The *localise* extra for `sphinxwrapper` requires the Python packages for GNU aspell.
+You can install the extra using pip: `pip install sphinxwrapper[localise]`.

 ## Usage example
 The following is a simple usage example showing how to use the `sphinxwrapper` package to make Pocket Sphinx continuously recognise using the default configuration from the default microphone using `pyaudio`.
 ``` Python